 Even so, pensioners can apply for a short term licence once they reach the age of seventy four (74).

-But, a short term television licence is only valid until the end of the month before your 75th birthday.
+Nonetheless, a short term television licence is only valid until the end of the month before your 75th birthday.

-The information below explains how to apply for a discount TV licence if you are blind or you live in residential care.
+The information below explains how to apply for a discount TV Licence if you are blind or you live in residential care.

-Telephone: 0300 790 6071
+Telephone: 0300 790 6165

-Minicom: 0300 709 6050
+Minicom: 0300 709 6053

-Note: Some TV licencing rules have changed for free TV licence applications in Guernsey and on the Isle of Man.
+Note: Some TV licencing rules have changed for free TV Licence applications in Guernsey and on the Isle of Man.

-You will not get a free TV licence over 60.
+You will not get a free TV Licence over 60.
 But, your housing manager can apply for a special discounted television licence for £7.50 if you are living in residential care, and either: